NMcst/SOHO/README.md

 To view the changes, I used the command "_do show start_" in the configuration terminal.

 ![image](https://github.com/user-attachments/assets/c85ea7d7-67c9-4b9d-8439-e7c7e14a0b20)

+## Testing if the configured DHCP server worked

 **Lastly, we switch from static to dhcp for the end device**